 - (c) City or county "volunteer firefighters" who are reimbursed when they provide firefighting services on State or Federal land have been determined by the IRS to be employees of the respective city or county. - (d) The Social Security Administration now requires all state and local government employers to disclose to all new employees the fact that their job is not covered by social security if they were hired for a position not covered by social security.
 These employees must sign a statement that they are aware of a possible reduction in their future Social Security benefit entitlement.
-See the website at www.socialsecurity.gov/form1945 for the required form and instructions. - (e) For more information regarding these and other IRS issues please contact the Federal State and Local Government Specialists with the IRS in Las Cruces, NM at 575-527-6900 ext.
-232, in Albuquerque, NM at 505-837-5610, or in Santa Fe, NM at 505-986-5260.
+See the website at www.socialsecurity.gov/form1945 for the required form and instructions. - (e) For more information regarding these and other IRS issues please contact the Federal State and Local Government Specialist with the IRS, in Albuquerque, NM at 505-837-5610.